lilacsnacc/Graphflix/README.md

 - Add testing to the graphql-api and the react components.
 Testing is super important to me!
 I mean, even if it's just demo code, it's always nice to see that 100% green affirmation

+- Clean up the imports.
+On build, tree-shaking should take care of it.
+But still, I like to have a clean environment.

 Well, that concludes that.
 I hope I was able to demonstrate an understanding of backend and frontend, and the ability to pick up new technologies.
 Thank you for your time!